How to Win Big on Auctions: Tips and Tricks

 Don't forget to include sales tax if you are no tax exempt and the classic and common 10% Buyers Premium charged by most auction houses.
 If you using a credit card to make your purchase, make sure you have the funds on the card and make sure they the auction house doesn't charge an additional convenience fee for paying with credit.
 I have seen this on multiple occasions and have had to resort to going to an ATM machine to get cash instead.
 The fees are cheaper in the long run.

-Making money flipping your awesome auction find is really the main goal of this article so what options do you have for reaping the rewards from your find?
+Making money flipping your awesome auction find is really the main goal of this article, so what options do you have for reaping the rewards from your find?
 There are many different options here and some work better than others.

-Ebay & Auction Websites
+eBay and Auction Websites

-One of many options is posting the item for sale on auction sites like Ebay.
+One of many options is posting the item for sale on auction sites like eBay.
 It takes some getting used to and requires a little research to learn how to properly post and eventually ship your item.
 There are also a lot of fees involved.
-Each time one of your items sells, Ebay charges a listing fee and they may charge you additional fees as well, so make sure you know exactly what it will cost you in order to post the item at a profitable price.
+Each time one of your items sells, eBay charges a listing fee and they may charge you additional fees as well, so make sure you know exactly what it will cost you in order to post the item at a profitable price.

 Don't forget to include the packing supplies in your total price as well and mark it appropriately for shipping.
 If you list your auction find with "free shipping" remember now that you will be paying all shipping fees from your own pocket!
 That decreases the amount of money you make in the end.